NordicESMhub/GEO4962/_episodes/05-simulations.md

 cd ~/cesm_case/f2000.T31T31.$EXPNAME
 </pre>

-As before we start from the control experiment.
+As before we start a hybrid run from the control experiment.

 <font color="red">On Abel:</font>